-Starting an online boutique can be an insanely profitable business venture for entrepreneurs both new and old.
+An online boutique can be a profitable business venture for entrepreneurs interested in entering the fashion industry.

-This article will walk you step by step through how to start an online boutique, with insights and firsthand experiences from online boutique owners.
+This article will walk you through how to start an online boutique, with step-by-step instructions, insights, and firsthand experiences from online boutique owners.

 - Choose a niche you’re passionate about